peterchenhdu/pl-checkbox/README.md

 ## License

-rc-checkbox is released under the MIT license.
+pl-checkbox is released under the MIT license.